depixusgenome/trackanalysis/doc/cleaning.rst

 Most other filters allow discarding badly behaving cycles:

-* :math:`\Delta z` allows discarding that stay closed and beads that have too long a strand.
+* :math:`\Delta z`: allows discarding that stay closed and beads that have too long a strand.
-* :math:`\sigma[HF]` allows discarding noisy cycles or those for which measures were not recorded (z is constant).
+* :math:`\sigma[HF]`: allows discarding noisy cycles or those for which measures were not recorded (z is constant).
-* `% good` allows discarding cycles that have too many missing values.
+* `% good`: allows discarding cycles that have too many missing values.

 Finally one filter is performed over all cycles:

-* `% non-closing` requires that a minimum number of cycles close entirely before reaching the end of phase 5.
+* `% non-closing`: requires that a minimum number of cycles close entirely before reaching the end of phase 5.
 This will not always happen either because of a structural blockage, which should be detectable using ramps, or because of one or more oligos binding too long and too often considering the